jterrier84/master/docs/stake-pool-guides/m1-native-macos-11-build/README.md

 # M1: Native macOS 11 Build

-Disclaimer: I'm not a Mac expert - in fact I'm not even a Mac user.
+Disclaimer: I'm not a Mac expert.
 This was the first real exposure to the macOS I've ever had.
 Working from notes, so if something is slightly off the solution should be nearby.
 This was a proof of concept to see if I could shift from a Raspberry Pi 4 mainnet block producer to an M1.
 Go big or go home, right?
 Let's do this.

 #### Assumptions